babel/babel/packages/babel-plugin-transform-react-inline-elements/README.md

 > Replaces the `React.createElement` function with one that is more optimized for production: `babelHelpers.jsx`.

 ## Note

-When using with `transform-runtime`, polyfills (by default including `Symbol`) are specifically scoped to not pollute global scope.
+When used alongside `transform-runtime`, polyfills (by default including `Symbol`) are specifically scoped to not pollute the global scope.
 This breaks usage with React, as it won't have access to that polyfill and will cause your application to fail in legacy browsers.

-Even if `['transform-runtime', { helpers: true, polyfill: false }]` is specified it might still break, because `helpers` come precompiled then, causing the same issue.
+Even if `['transform-runtime', { helpers: true, polyfill: false }]` is specified, it might still break, since `helpers` come precompiled.

-In such case we recommend importing/requiring `babel-polyfill` in the entry point of your application and using `babel-preset-env` with the `useBuiltIns` option to only include the polyfills your targets need.
-Alternatively you can import/require more granular `core-js/modules/es6.symbol`
+In this case, we recommend importing/requiring `babel-polyfill` in the entry point of your application and using `babel-preset-env` with the `useBuiltIns` option to only include the polyfills your targets need.
+Alternatively, you can also import/require `core-js/modules/es6.symbol` by itself.

-This transform **should be enabled only in production** (e.g., just before minifying your code) because although it improves runtime performance, it makes warning messages more cryptic and skips important checks that happen in development mode, including propTypes.
+This transform **should be enabled only in production** (e.g., just before minifying your code) because, although it improves runtime performance, it makes warning messages more cryptic and skips important checks that happen in development mode, including propTypes.

 ## Example